Suv4o/personal-blog-2023/content/2022/10/03/nestjs-auth-authorisation-with-okta.md

 The purpose of implementing an authentication and authorisation is to be able to protect certain parts of the application to only authenticated users with a specific permissions.
 This might sound complicated, but with Nest and Okta this implementation is made straightforward.

 Nest has Guards to handle all of this out of the box.
 Guards have a single responsibility.
 They determine whether a given request should be handled by the route handler or not, depending on certain conditions like permissions or roles.
-For more details on how Guards work inside Nest, please refer to this [link](https://docs.nestjs.com/guards).
+For more details on how Guards work inside Nest, please refer to this <a href="https://docs.nestjs.com/guards" target="_blank" rel="noopener noreferrer">link</a>.

-Let’s define our Guard.
+Let's define our Guard.
 Create a new directory inside the `src/` called `guards/`.
 Within the directory, create a file `auth.guard.ts` where we will place the logic for our Okta authentication Guard.

 Before proceeding with the Guard implementation, install and setup the Okta JWT Verifier for Node.js.
-Install the [Okta JWT Verifier](https://www.npmjs.com/package/@okta/jwt-verifier) with the following command:
+Install the <a href="https://www.npmjs.com/package/@okta/jwt-verifier" target="_blank" rel="noopener noreferrer">Okta JWT Verifier</a> with the following command:

 ```bash
 npm install --save @okta/jwt-verifier